sap-tutorials/btp-foundation/tutorials/cp-kyma-api-mssql-golang/cp-kyma-api-mssql-golang.md

     The `internal` directory contains the rest of the Go application, broken down into three packages: `api`, `config`, and `db`.
 You can explore their contents to understand the structure and functionality.

-    Within the `k8s` directory you can find the Kubernetes/Kyma resources you will apply to your Kyma runtime.
+    Within the `k8s` directory you can find the Kubernetes/Kyma resources you will apply to your SAP BTP, Kyma runtime.

     Within the root, you can find `go.mod` and `go.sum` files that are used to manage the dependencies the application uses.